 Michael Bell is Professor of Architecture at Columbia University.
 Bell chairs the Columbia Conference on Architecture, Engineering and Materials and is also Director of the Master of Architecture Program Core Design Studios.
 Bell’s design work has been exhibited at the Museum of Modern Art, New York; The Venice Biennale; The Yale School of Architecture; The University Art Museum, Berkeley; and at Arci-Lab, France.
 Bell has received four Progressive Architecture Awards, and work is also included in the permanent collection of the San Francisco Museum of Modern Art.
 Books by Michael Bell include Engineered Transparency: The Technical, Visual, and Spatial Effects of Glass; 16 Houses: Designing the Public’s Private House; Michael Bell: Space Replaces Us: Essays and Projects on the City; and Slow Space.
-Bell has taught at Berkeley, Rice University, MIT and the Harvard University.
+Bell has taught at Berkeley, Rice University, MIT and the Harvard University Graduate School of Design.
 He has also been a visiting professor at University of Michigan as the Saarinen Professor of Architecture.
 His recently completed Binocular House is featured in Metropolis, Casabella, and in Kenneth Frampton’s American Masterwork Houses.